tsedio/tsed/docs/docs/factory.md

 # Factory

-Factory is similar to the Service except that the factory uses an already instantiated object and you to use the `@Inject()` decorator to inject the factory to other `Service` or `Controller`.
+Factory is similar to Service except that the factory uses an already instantiated object and you have to use the `@Inject()` decorator to inject the factory to other `Service` or `Controller`.

 ## Declare a factory from an instance

-This example show you how you can add a service already constructed like a npm module.
+This example shows you how you can add an already constructed service like a npm module.

 ```typescript
 // MyFooFactory.ts